alexsmith005/Kindle/README.md

 This is a data pipeline created to take the highlighted words from your Kindle, and create flashcards for studying vocabulary words/terms.
-This is made in using the ETL framework:
+This is made using the ETL framework:

 Extraction - the data is uploaded from the Kindle in a raw text file